Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

          - :literal:`modified_rodrigues_parameters`
          - :literal:`exponential_map`

       By default, the :literal:`quaternions` propagator is used.
+Moreover, you should keep in mind that this option only changes the coordinates for propagation, but the acceleration model is still computed with quaternions, i.e., the conventional coordinates.

+         .. tip:: You can find more information about the difference between *conventional* and *propagated* coordinates in :ref:`tudatFeaturesPropagatorSettingsCoordinates`.

    - :literal:`dependentVariablesToSave`